fmdavis1/Cognitive-Association/README.md

 1. Game play between computer and one person.
 2. Player wins when last sequence is completed with no errors in sequence- player will receive a message of
    congratulations.
-3. Player loses if they do not complete sequence  and will receive a message.
+3. Player loses if they do not complete sequence  and will receive a message and game will reset.
-4. Game will reset for each level until player wins or misses a sequence.
+4. Game will reset for each level/round until player wins or misses a tile in the sequence.
 5. Player will play multiple rounds until the final level is reached.
+If player successfully completes final round they will receive message of Congrats and game will reset.

 Stetch Goals: